THE LOST HOMES OF SWAN ISLAND

 CAPTAIN WILLIAM LILLY & wife SARAH TALLMAN LILLY’S property.
 The house was dismantled in 1962.
 The windows were donated to the Boothbay Railway Village where they are now in a building in the village.

 C.F. and LILLIAN WADE house.
 The WADE family began an apple orchard with many varieties of apples.
-A well-sweep sits on the front lawn where the family obtained fresh water.
+A well-sweep on the front lawn was where the family obtained fresh water.

 W.A.
 LEWIS house.
 Note the stone base for the front porch.